-The vacation and sick policy of the Administration provides for the accumulation of thirty (30) days of vacation and eighteen (18) days of sick leave annually.
+The vacation and sick leave policy of the Administration provides for the accumulation of thirty (30) days of vacation and eighteen (18) days of sick leave annually.
 Vacation time is fully vested to the employees from the first day of work.
+However, as per Law No. 26 of April 29, 2017, the accumulation in reduced to fifteen (15) days of vacation and eighteen (18) days of sick leave annually.
+Also, for any employee hired after February 4, 2017, the accumulation is reduced to fifteen (15) days of vacation and twelve (12) days of sick leave annually.

 Under the collective bargain agreement, which went into effect on January 1, 2013, employees are entitled to the payment of the excess of sixty (60) days of vacation at a rate equal to double of their hourly rate.
 On the other hand, employees not covered under the collective bargain agreement are entitled to the payment of the excess of sixty (60) days of vacation at their hourly rate.
-However, as per Law No. 66 of June 17, 2014, payment of the excess of sixty (60) days of vacation cannot be completed for employees not covered under the collective bargain agreement.
+However, as per Law No. 26 of April 29, 2017, payment of the excess of sixty (60) days of vacation can't be completed and the excess of sixty (60) days of vacation would be eliminated at the end of each calendar year.

 Under the collective bargain agreement and the Administration policies, all employees are entitled to the payment of the excess of fifteen (15) days in accumulated sick leave, up to a maximum of eighteen (18) days.
-However, as per Law No. 66 of June 17, 2014, and the collective bargain agreement required by it, the payment previously mentioned cannot be completed for employees not covered under the collective bargain agreement.
+However, as per Law No. 26 of April 29, 2017, the payment previously mentioned can't be completed and the excess of ninety (90) days of sick leave would be eliminated at the end of each calendar year.